carpentries-incubator/python-text-analysis/_episodes/04-tf-idf-documentEmbeddings.md

 Values are no longer just whole numbers such as 0, 1 or 2.
 Instead, they are weighted according to how often they occur.
 More common words have lower weights, and less common words have higher weights.

-In this lesson, we learned about word embeddings and how they could be done in multiple ways.
+In this lesson, we learned about document embeddings and how they could be done in multiple ways.
 While one hot encoding is a simple way of doing embeddings, it may not be the best representation.
 TF-IDF is another way of performing these embeddings that improves the representation of words in our model by weighting them.
 TF-IDF is often used as an intermediate step in some of the more advanced models we will construct later.